amnn/typed-geomlab-report/report.md

 define area([width, height]) = width * height;
 ```

-But our existing typechecker infers the type ${\texttt{area :: [num] -> num}}$.
+Our existing typechecker infers the type ${\texttt{area :: [num] -> num}}$.
 The information that rectangles are \textit{pairs} of numbers has been lost.
 According to this type, \texttt{area} will accept a list of any size, but we know that it is only defined for lists of two elements.

 And what if the values differ in type?
 Consider this (contrived) example of a counter that can be incremented and whose value can be saved.
 Its state would be comprised of the current count, and the list of saved counts: